XAbirHasan/Master_Archer/README.md

 # Master_Archer
 This game is made for my university project.
-I have no idea how to deals with animation and handle object motion.
+This project was selected by my lecturer.
+That time I have no idea how to deals with animation and handle object motion.
 But after trying I have got this.
 And this is best project chosen by my lecturer.
 And also he gave me 10 marks extra.
-I got total 50/40 xD.
+I got total 50/40 XD.

 ## Project description